Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Introduction

 In recent years, therefore, there has been an increasing interest in the study of excitons formed in topological insulators.
-A pioneering approach has been to introduce, within the effective-mass approximation, Berry phase corrections to the electron-hole interaction due to the topological band structure and determine the exciton energy spectrum \cite{hichri2019,trushin2018,zhou2015,srivastava2015a,sablikov2017,allocca2018}.
-The approach presented in these works mostly focuses on the case of a total exciton momentum $\vec{Q} = \vec{0}$, which is sufficient for studying optically active excitons, but not enough to obtain its global topological properties.
-Because of the geometry of bismuth chalcogenide nanosheets, which leads to a lower-than-bulk dielectric constant due to the surrounding medium, we expect long-range Coulomb interactions to be enhanced thus allowing for the formation of so-called topological Wannier excitons \cite{wannier1937,chernikov2014}.
-In this Letter we therefore study the concrete example of (quasi) two-dimensional bulk excitons in Bi$_2$Se$_3$ nanosheets.
+Semiclassically and within the effective-mass approximation, a pioneering approach has been to introduce Berry-phase corrections to the electron-hole interaction due to the topological band structure and determine the exciton energy spectrum \cite{hichri2019,trushin2018,zhou2015berry,srivastava2015a,sablikov2017,allocca2018}.
+The approach presented in these works mostly focuses on the case of a total exciton momentum $\vec{Q} = \vec{0}$, which is sufficient for studying optically active excitons, but not enough to obtain their global topological properties.
+The latter has been achieved for Frenkel excitons within a Hubbard-like model with on-site Coulomb interactions\cite{chen2017a}.
+However, because of the insulating nature of the bulk of bismuth chalcogenide nanosheets and their geometry, which leads to a lower-than-bulk dielectric constant due to the surrounding medium, we expect in these materials long-ranged electron-hole interactions allowing for the formation of so-called topological Wannier excitons \cite{wannier1937,chernikov2014}.
+In this article we therefore study the concrete example of (quasi-)two-dimensional bulk excitons in Bi\textsubscript{2}Se\textsubscript{3} nanosheets.